Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 ##### Corrupted Magic

 The Dark Powers influence magical effects, imparting them with sinister qualities.
 How these changes manifest are for you to decide and can shift from domain to domain.
 Do summoned creatures appear undead in one domain or violently mutated in another?
 Do divination spells rasp in the voices of otherworldly ancients?
-Do the effects of drinking a [[/5.
-Mechanics/Items/Potion Of Healing.md|potion of healing]] feel like grubs weaving wounds shut from within?
+Do the effects of drinking a [[5.
+Mechanics\Items\Potion Of Healing.md|potion of healing]] feel like grubs weaving wounds shut from within?
 Magic looks menacing in the Domains of Dread, but descriptive embellishments shouldn't change the actual effects of spells or magic items.

 #### Prison of Souls